thornoar/smoothmanifold/documentation/main.typ

 #set heading(numbering: "1.")
 = Introduction

-== Rationale

-In higher mathematics, diagrams often take the form of "blobs" (representing sets) placed on the plane, connected with paths or arrows.
+In higher mathematics, diagrams often take the form of "blobs" (representing sets and their subsets) placed on the plane, connected with paths or arrows.
 This is particularly true for set theory and topology, but other more advanced fields inherit this style.
 In differential geometry, one draws spheres, tori, and other surfaces in place of these "blobs".
 In category theory, commutative diagrams are commonplace, where the "blobs" are replaced by symbols.
 Here are a couple of examples, all drawn with `smoothmanifold`:

 #[
   #show: it => columns(3, gutter: 0%, it)
   #figure(
     image("./resources/injection.svg"),
-    caption: [An illustration of\ non-injectivity (set theory)] )
+    caption: [An illustration of\ non-injectivity (set theory)] ) <injection>
   #colbreak()
   #figure(
     image("./resources/baire-category-theorem.svg"),
-    caption: [The proof of the Baire category theorem (topology)] )
+    caption: [The proof of the Baire category theorem (topology)] ) <baire>
   #colbreak()
   #figure(
     image("./resources/tangent.svg"),
-    caption: [Tangent space at a point on a surface (diff. geometry)] )
+    caption: [Tangent space at a point on a manifold (diff. geometry)] ) <tangent>
 ]

+Take special note of the gaps that paths leave on already drawn paths upon every intersection.
+I find this feature quite hard to achieve in plain Asymptote, and module `smoothmanifold` uses some dark magic to implement it.
+Similarly, note the shaded areas on @baire.
+They represent _intersections_ of areas bounded by two paths.
+Finding the bounding path of such an intersection is non-trivial and also implemented in `smoothmanifold`.
+Lastly, @tangent shows a three-dimensional surface, while the picture was fully drawn in 2D.
+The illusion is achieved through these cross-sectional "rings" on the left of the diagram.\
+To summarize, the most prominent features of module `smoothmanifold` are the following:

+- *Gaps in overlapping paths*, achieved through a system of deferred drawing;
+- *Set operations on paths bounding areas*, e.g. intersection, union, set difference, etc.;
+- *Three-dimensional drawing*, achieved through an automatic (but configurable) addition of cross sections to smooth objects.